Phileosopher/ts-learning/212-ProgFeatures/toolbox-visualdev.md

 [ARLOOPA - augmented and virtual reality app](https://app.arloopa.com/?utm_source=tldrnewsletter) [XAMPP Installers and Downloads for Apache Friends](https://www.apachefriends.org/index.html)

-## Realworld

 The first repository in this list is [Realworld](https://github.com/gothinkster/realworld).
 Its creators call it nothing less than “The Mother of all Demo Apps.”
 A bold statement, for sure, but I don’t think it’s an exaggeration.
 Realworld is an exemplary Medium.com clone.
 But not only that.
 The repository lets you choose between different front end and back end implementations, which you can happily mix.
 Vue.js + Node/Express or React /Redux + Rust?
 They got it!
 Realworld shows you how the exact same blog app is built on almost any popular language or framework.
 How awesome is that?

-## You Don’t Know JS Yet
+---
 This [repository](https://github.com/getify/You-Dont-Know-JS) is a popular book series by Kyle Simpson who is widely known under his alias, Getify.
 The books dive deep into the mechanics of JavaScript and cover the following topics:

 *   Get Started